pollyolly/FLUTTER-NOTES/README.md

 ```
 throw PlatformException(code: errorCode, message: errorMessage as String, details: errorDetails, stacktrace: errorStacktrace);
 ```
-//Possible you overlook to set the debug.keystore and released keystore (flutter release build)
+//Possible you overlook to set/use the released keystore (SHA1 or SHA256) in Firebase

-https://stackoverflow.com/questions/70230784/throw-platformexceptioncode-errorcode-message-errormessage-as-string-detail
+//debug keystore is not released keystore
+//Check app/build.gradle if you are using the released / debug keystore https://stackoverflow.com/questions/70230784/throw-platformexceptioncode-errorcode-message-errormessage-as-string-detail
 ```